Country · Europe

 Luxury

-A luxury traveler might spend $200-300 per day or more, including stays in luxury hotels, fine dining, and premium activities and tours.
+Approximately $150-300 per day for luxury travelers, including stays in high-end hotels, fine dining, and premium experiences.

 Ask anything about Poland